neokoenig/jQuery-gridmanager/CONTRIBUTING.md

 ## Important notes
 Please don't edit files in the `dist` subdirectory as they are generated via Grunt.
 You'll find source code in the `src` subdirectory!
+Likewise, main documentation is generated into the `docs` directory.

 ### Code style
 Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**